nimaafshar/metadamagenet/README.md

 The value 0 indicates that this pixel belongs to no building;
 values 1-4 mean that this pixel belongs to a building and show the damage level in that pixel.
-The classifier module learns a distance function between pre-disaster and post-disaster images because the damage level of each facility can be determined by comparing it in the pre- and post-disaster images.
+The classifier module learns a distance function between pre-disaster and post-disaster images because the damage level of each facility can be determined by comparing it in the pre-, and post-disaster images.
 In many samples, the post-disaster image has a minor shift compared to the pre-disaster image.
 However, the segmentation masks are created based on the location of buildings in the pre-disaster image.
 This shift is an issue the model has to overcome.
-In our models, feature extracting weights are shared between the two images. this helps the model to detect the shift or nadir difference.
+In our models, feature-extracting weights are shared between the two images. this helps the model to detect the shift or nadir difference.
 For models that share a joint feature extractor (like SegFormerB0 Classifier and SegFormerB0 Localizer), we can initialize the feature extractor module in the classification model with the localization model's feature extractor.
-Since we do not use the localization model directly for damage assessment, training of the localization model can be seen as a pre-training stage for the classification model.
+Since we do not use the localization model directly for damage assessment, training the localization model can be seen as a pre-training stage for the classification model.

 ![General Architecture](./res/arch.png)

 ### U-Models

-Some models in this project use a U-net [^unet] module as the feature extractor and a superficial 2d Convolutional Layer as the classifier.
+Some models in this project use a U-net [^unet] module as the feature extractor and a superficial 2D Convolutional Layer as the classifier.
 We call them U-models.
 Their feature extractor module is a U-net [^unet] with five encoder and five decoder modules.
 Encoder modules are usually a part of a general feature extractor like *Resnet-34* [^resnet].
 In the forward pass of each image through each encoder module, the number of channels may or may not change.
 Still, the height and width of the image are divided by two.
-Usually, the five encoder modules combined include all layers of a general feature extractor model (like Resnet34 [^resnet]) except the classification layer.
+Usually, the five encoder modules combined include all layers of a general feature extractor model (like Resnet34 [^resnet]) except for the classification layer.
 Each decoder module combines the output of the previous decoder module and the respective encoder module.
 For example, encoder module 2 combines the output of decoder module 1 and encoder module 3.
 They form a U-like structure, as shown in the figure below.